General architectural overview

 Each listener plugin is composed of two main parts:

-2. Agent Shellcode Side: This part pertains to the agent, involving the execution of shellcode that corresponds with the listener functionality, ensuring effective communication and operation within the agent's environment.
+Agent Executable-Code Side: This part pertains to the agent, involving the execution of listener code that corresponds with the listener functionality, ensuring effective communication and operation within the agent's environment.

 Listener plugin C2 side

 This is plugin developed in JAVA and designed to handle the transmission and reception of data between the agent and the core of the C2.
 It acts as a relay, ensuring smooth data flow in both directions.
-Moreover, the C2 side of the plugin includes the shellcode necessary for the agent side.
-This allows for the shellcode to be either integrated into newly generated agents or dispatched to existing agents for subsequent execution.
+Moreover, the C2 side of the plugin includes the executable code necessary for the agent side.
+This allows listener code to be either integrated into newly generated agents or dispatched to existing agents for subsequent execution.
 The plugin's architecture ensures seamless integration and communication within the Tuoni system, facilitating effective and efficient operations.

-This component is a shellcode that operates either within the agent's process or in another process on the same machine (the specifics of which will be discussed in a subsequent section).
+This component is executable code that operates either within the agent's process or in another process on the same machine (the specifics of which will be discussed in a subsequent section).
 It is responsible for executing the listener's communication logic from the agent's side.
-This shellcode facilitates interaction between the core part of the agent (e.g., via a pipe) and the C2 side of the plugin.
+The listener code facilitates interaction between the core part of the agent (e.g., via a pipe) and the C2 side of the plugin.

 Command plugins